-The Single Project Report provides a detailed overview of individual projects in Float.
+The Single Project Report provides a comprehensive view of an individual project’s performance.
+It’s designed to help your team track progress, monitor budgets, and analyze profitability in one centralized place.
 With this report, you can:

 Visualize report data for an entire project, project to date, or any specific timeframe.